European School, Munich

-The European School, Munich (ESM) is one of thirteen European Schools and one of three in Germany.
-First established in 1977, it moved to its current location in Neuperlach, a district in the south-east of Munich, in the state of Bavaria in 1981.
+The European School Munich (ESM) is one of thirteen European Schools and one of three located in Germany.
+Founded in 1977, it moved to its current location in Neuperlach, a district in southeastern Munich.
 The ESM was principally established to serve the schooling needs of children of the staff of the European Patent Office (EPO) — the executive body of the European Patent Organisation.
-However, enrolment is open to other prospective students.
+However, enrolment is open to other prospective students, albeit with a tuition fee.
 The school offers the European Baccalaureate as its secondary leaving qualification.

+Admission

+For the purposes of admission, prospective students are divided into three different categories, depending on multiple factors, mainly their parent's employment status.